 Note: When using WuInstall interactively on a local computer, always run it from a command line with elevated permissions.

 WuInstall is written in C++ and uses native Windows Update application programming interfaces (APIs).
 Therefore, if the target system is configured to download updates from a Windows Server Update Services (WSUS) server, WuInstall will search and download from a WSUS server by default.
 If there’s no WSUS server configured, it will use the standard Windows Update server.
 You can change this behavior via the optional parameter /UseUpdateService with the options MicrosoftUpdate, WindowsUpdate, WSUS, or Default.
 For example:

 This will search and download all patches available for the target system on the Microsoft Update services server.

-Windows Update only offers updates for the Windows operating system itself, while Microsoft Update also covers other products like Office.
+Note: Windows Update only offers updates for the Windows operating system itself, while Microsoft Update also covers other products like Office.

 Saving bandwidth usage with cache options ^

 Another cool WuInstall feature is the possibility to create an update cache from any network share available.
 This might be especially handy for branch offices with slower WAN connections where downloading updates from multiple computers might take a long time or cause issues with other services.
 You can create the cache and download updates without applying them first via the following command:

 Or you can create the cache and install the patches right away:

 Now when you run the command on any other computer, it will first check whether the patch is available in the cache folder before trying to download it from the internet.